rajnathsah/AutoResumeUpload/README.md

 1. Python 3.x
 2. Selenium
+3. Chrome Webdriver
+4. Chrome browser

 Selenium can be installed using

 pip install selenium
 or using requirement file to install all dependencies pip install -r requirements.txt

+Chrome webdriver can be download from here or from official website.

 #### Update python script for auto upload resume